 File Your Taxes

-If you do not have an accounting background or do not feel confident in filing your food truck business taxes, be sure to reach out to an accountant for some assistance when hiring your first food truck employees.
+If you do not have an accounting background or don’t feel confident in filing your food truck business taxes, be sure to reach out to a professional for assistance when hiring your first food truck employees.